 Open For Business

+Ms. Warren was appointed to the Fontana City Council as a City Council Member on December 17, 2002 and was re-elected in 2004 and 2008.
 Prior to her appointment, Ms. Warren served as Co-Chairperson of the City of Fontana General Plan Advisory Committee and Chairperson of the citizen Village of Heritage Development Landscape Committee.

-She earned a Bachelor of Arts degree in Political Science/Urban Studies from Occidental College.
+She earned a Bachelor of Arts degree in Political Science/Urban Studies from Occidental College and an Honorary Doctorate Degree in Theology from Next Dimension Bible College.
 Warren is a member of Water of Life Community Church and has three children and one grandchild.

-View the Statement of Economic Interests
+View the Statement of Economic Interests.

-View the 2013 State of the City Address
+View the State of the City Address.